-In light of this, Carey could simply have concluded that, given the potential risks of consumer detriment - which I think were clear and obvious at the time - it shouldn't have continued accepting applications from Firm C and before it received Mr S' applications.
+In light of this, Carey could simply have concluded that, given the potential risks of consumer detriment - which I think were clear and obvious at the time - it shouldn't have continued accepting applications from Firm C and before it received Ms T's applications.
 That would have been a fair and reasonable step to take, in the circumstances.